-The permittee shall implement the Industrial Pretreatment Program in accordance with the legal authorities, policies, and procedures described in the permittee's approved Pretreatment Program submission.
-Such program commits the permittee to do the following:
+The permittee shall implement the Industrial Pretreatment Program in accordance with the legal authorities, policies, and procedures described in the permittee's approved Pretreatment Program submission and the General Pretreatment Regulations 40 CFR Part 403.
+Such program requires the permittee to do the following:

-- 1. Carry out inspection, surveillance, and monitoring procedures, which will determine independent of information supplied by the industrial user, whether the industrial user is in compliance with the pretreatment standards.
+- 1. Carry out inspection, surveillance, and monitoring procedures, which will determine, independent of information supplied by the industrial user, whether the industrial user is in compliance with the pretreatment standards.
 At a minimum, all significant industrial users shall be inspected and sampled by the permittee at least once per year; - 2.
 Control through permit, order, or similar means, the contribution to the POTW by each industrial user to ensure compliance with applicable pretreatment standards and requirements; - 3.
 Require development, as necessary, of compliance schedules by each industrial user for the installation of control technologies to meet applicable pretreatment standards; - 4.
 Maintain and update industrial user information as necessary, to ensure that all IUs are properly permitted and/or controlled at all times; - 5.
 Enforce all applicable pretreatment standards and requirements and obtain appropriate remedies for noncompliance by any industrial user; - 6.
 Annually publish a list of industrial users that were determined to be in significant noncompliance during the previous year.
 The notice must be published before March 28 of the following year; - 7.
 Maintain an adequate revenue structure and staffing level for continued implementation of the Pretreatment Program. - 8.
 Evaluate all significant industrial users at least once every two years to determine if they need to develop a slug prevention plan.
 If a slug prevention plan is required, the permittee shall insure that the plan contains at least the minimum elements required in 40 CFR 403.8(f)(2)(v); - 9.
 Notify all significant industrial users of their obligation to comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA); and - 10.
 Develop, implement, and maintain an enforcement response plan as required by 40 CFR 403.8(f)(5) which shall, at a minimum, - a.
-Describe how the POTW will investigate instances of noncompliance; - b.
-Describe the types of escalating enforcement responses the POTW will take in response to all anticipated type of industrial user violations; and
+Describe how the POTW will investigate instances of noncompliance;

-PART II DISCHARGE PERMIT NO. UT0021920 PRETREATMENT
+PART II DISCHARGE PERMIT NO. UT0024686 PRETREATMENT